Narangba Innovation Precinct TLPI

 About the Temporary Local Planning Instrument (TLPI) and managing industry in the precinct

-The Queensland Government has taken a step to support local industry in the eastern part of the precinct, while ensuring nearby residential areas are protected from potential adverse amenity impacts.
-The Queensland Government has decided to do this through a Temporary Local Planning Instrument (TLPI) that will be in place for two (2) years, and having effect from 3 July 2020.
+The Queensland Government took steps in July 2020 to support local industry in the eastern part of the Narangba Innovation Precinct, while ensuring nearby residential areas are protected from potential adverse amenity impacts.
+The Queensland Government did this through a Temporary Local Planning Instrument (TLPI) that was in effect for two years from 3 July 2020.

 A TLPI is a statutory instrument which sets out planning and development assessment policies to protect all or part of a local government area from adverse impacts in urgent or emergent circumstances.

 Download a copy of the TLPI(PDF, 587KB)

 Download a copy of the Public Notice(PDF, 441KB)